PoisotLab/ms_network_prediction/reviews.md

 2) provide an explanation of these metrics and their utilisation that I think would be invaluable to the community at large.

 > We have now included a table in the validation section showcasing the various metrics,
 > what is considered the 'best' outcome and a brief description of the metric.
+We have
+> also expanded the discussion around accuracy, sensitivity, and specificity.
 This should
-> help in addressing point 2 raised above.
+> specifically help in addressing point 2 raised above.

 Considering the above, validation of proof of concept/and Figure 4 must be updated to reflect the different values/natures of these metrics (e.g., in addition to TSS, a metric